matteomenapace/hacking-games-with-verbs/presentation.md

 In **military themed** first-person shooters you generally get a fantastical, propagandistic representation of war, reflecting a simplified vision of the world divided into goodies and baddies, where enemies are clearly distinguishable, dressed up with balaclavas, and civilians are nowhere to be seen.

-# Farmville simulates real business
+# Farmville simulates real farms

 ![](images/presentation/facebook-farmville-mcdonalds.jpg)